SkiddieAhn/Paper-VideoPatchCore/README.md

 ## TODO
-- [ ] Introduce the data preparation method
+- [ ] Introduce the data preparation method.
-- [x] Release object detection and memorization codes
+- [x] Release object detection and memorization codes.
-- [x] Release bounding box and memory files and provided a colab page
+- [x] Release bounding box and memory files and provided a colab page.

 ## Citation
 If you use our work, please consider citing: